THE FABULOUS KING'S ROAD TRIP 2016

 Later we had dinner at the "Olympen", which was named after the Greek mountain Olympus.
 But the restaurant looked to me like a classical music hall with long chairs and red curtain.
 All the course participants were present.
 The food was delicious, and the company enchanting.

 I had some opportunities to tell some interesting stories.
-When I had coffee and ice-cream for desert after a typical Norwegian pie, for example, I told all those present that I had to stay away from coffee for a few months because while I taught chi kung in a coffee plantation in Colombia organized by Piti, the expresso I had everyday by the courtesy of plantation owner was so exquisite that all other coffee tasted bland.
+When I had coffee and ice-cream for desert after a typical Norwegian pie, for example, I told all those present that I had to stay away from coffee for a few months because while I taught chi kung in a coffee plantation in Colombia organized by Piti, the expresso I had everyday by the courtesy of the plantation owner was so exquisite that all other coffee tasted bland.
 I also told them about the three rounds of large scopes of ice-cream I had at San Gimignano in Italy with Attlio while waiting for Pio at a village well.

 Wong Kiew Kit